aumbriac/php7-custom-router/README.md

 Simple, fast custom PHP router

 1) Place all files (index.php & the views folder) into the localhost root directory
 2) Create a .htaccess file and place it in the root folder.
-The .htaccess file will have the following code:
+The .htaccess file will have the following code:<br>
 RewriteEngine On<br>
 RewriteBase /<br>
 RewriteCond %{REQUEST_FILENAME} !-d<br>